mantidproject/mantid/docs/source/interfaces/ISIS_Reflectometry.rst

 Failed transfers
 ================
 When transferring a run from the Search table to the Processing table there may exist invalid runs.
 For example, if a Measure-based run has an invalid measurement id.
-In the image below we select two runs from the Search table that we wish to transfer to the processing table.
+In the image below we select three runs from the Search table that we wish to transfer to the processing table.

 .. figure:: /images/ISISReflectometryPolref_selecting_transfer_runs.JPG
    :alt: Selecting runs from search table to transfer to processing table